mcidclan/psp-undocumented-sorcery/bewitched-texture/README.md

-# PSP Bewitched Texture Trick
+# PSP Bewitched Texture Blending

 This repo demonstrates **three different approaches** to bypassing PSPGU's alpha channel write limitations.
 All methods force alpha channel values to be set, however with limitations.
 Indeed, the alpha output for 565 and GU_POINTS methods will be that of the controlling texture, which we refer to here as the "bewitched texture".
 And the Isolated alpha method will require several texture processing passes and tricks to achieve true alpha blending.